Gerges-Wageh/Functional-Programming-Sessions-Eng.Hammad/README.md

 # Functional Programming Examples by Eng.
 Mohammed Hammad in Java
-### "Functional Programming is all about making programming soild and robust as mathematics and should be viewed from that point"
+<h2 align="center">"Functional Programming is all about making programming soild and robust as mathematics and should be viewed from that point"</h2>
 Welcome to the repository that contains all the examples discussed in the Functional Programming sessions by Eng.
 Mohammed Hammad.
 This repository serves as a comprehensive resource for understanding various functional programming concepts through practical examples.

 ## Table of Contents